Sensational surgery using virtual reality

 When it comes to Siamese twins, experts distinguish between different shapes.
 So kids can be loud NetDoktor.de inter alia in the chest, abdomen and pelvis, or, as in the case of Bernardo and Arthur Lima, in the head.
 Such a “craniopagus” poses a great challenge for physicians and requires – if an operative solution is even possible – lengthy and highly complicated interventions, which in many cases involve a great risk.

 A total of nine surgeries were performed on the Lima twins, requiring a medical staff of 100 to work for over 23 hours.
 The major project was complicated by the fact that Arthur and Bernardo share important brain vessels.
-“Initially, no one thought it was possible,” reported neurosurgeon Gabriel Mufarrej after the sensational operation, “Saving both of them was a historic achievement.”
+“Initially nobody thought it was possible,” reported neurosurgeon Gabriel Mufarrej after the sensational operation, “Saving both of them was a historic achievement.”
 The interventions were made possible by Gemini Untwined, a London aid organization that is for the treatment of craniopagus twins.

 Famous Siamese Twins